jundalisay/spblist/content/en/bio/principles/part-05/chapter-03.md

 - the connection of lung cancer to a patient might be chain-smoking
 - the connection of diabetes to a patient might be excessive greed and laziness

-> *In Material Superphysics, this link manifests as the gravitational relationship between two bodies, such as Newton's apple and the Earth, or the Earth to the Sun.
+{{< f f="*In Material Superphysics, this link manifests as the gravitational relationship between two bodies, such as Newton's apple and the Earth, or the Earth to the Sun." >}}